 Instructions

-Chop up potatoes to your preferred size.
-I find ½ in wedges or 1-inch cubes work well.
-Add chopped potatoes to a pot with 1 ¼ cups of milk and ¼ cup of chicken broth.
-Bring to a boil.
-Boiling potatoes releases starches that will give us a thicker filling (yum!)
+Chop the potatoes (½-inch wedges or 1-inch cubes work well).
+Add them to a pot with 1 ¼ cups milk and ¼ cup of the chicken broth.
+Bring to a boil — boiling releases starches that thicken the filling.

-In the pot you used to boil the potatoes, add ¼ cup of starter, ¼ cup of all purpose flour, and ½ of a cup of water or broth.
-Whisk together until a paste forms and there are no lumps.
-Add more liquid if necessary.
+In the same pot, whisk together ¼ cup sourdough discard, ¼ cup flour, and ½ cup water or broth until a smooth, lump-free paste forms.
+Add more liquid if needed.

-Next, add reserved potato liquid and mix until combined.
-Then, add potatoes, chicken, frozen vegetables, and seasonings to the pot and allow to simmer until sauce thickens.
+Add the reserved potato liquid and whisk until combined.
+Stir in the potatoes, chicken, frozen veggies, and seasonings, and simmer until the sauce thickens.

 Bake